 Rep. Mary Jo Daley's Biography

-Mary Jo Daley is currently serving her second term in the Pennsylvania House of Representatives, representing the 148th Legislative District in Montgomery County.
+Mary Jo Daley was first elected to the Pennsylvania House of Representatives, representing the 148th Legislative District in Montgomery County, in 2012.
 Her election to state office continues a deep commitment to community service spanning over 20 years.

 Daley, promising to be a strong voice for her constituents in Harrisburg, is leading efforts to stop the further erosion of women's rights, bring on-line voter registration to Pennsylvania, fight for marriage equality and non-discrimination in Pennsylvania, and encourage smart economic development to the 148th District.
 Daley currently serves as a member of the Appropriations Committee, Aging and Older Adult Services Committee, Finance Committee, Health Committee, and State Government Committee.

 Daley's work resume includes 20 years at the University of Pennsylvania, culminating in a position where she was directly responsible for balancing a multi-million-dollar annual budget at an institution that supports some of the world's most important and groundbreaking biomedical research.

 Daley served for 20 years as a member of Narberth Borough Council, including 10 years as council president.
 Her record of distinguished service prepared her for her role in the legislature by knowing how to work with others, build relationships, and produce results for her constituents.